grelleum/SteelConnection/README.md

 ## HOWTO:

 ### NOTE:
-2018-06-04: The SteelConnection API has changed slightly.
+2018-06-04: The SteelConnection API has changed.
 Previously there were two objects, Config and Reporting, to match the two SteelConnect REST APIs.
 Now the two APIs are consolidated under a single object.
 Calls to `get`, `post`, `put`, and `delete` are now prefaced with either `config.` or `report.`

 ### Getting Started:
 Copy the steelconnecton.py file into the same folder as your script.